nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <!-- @@author -->

 ### 3.7 Watchlist management
-The watchlist management feature provide translators with a simple way to keep track of animes and group them based on their own definition and criteria.
+The watchlist management feature provide translators with a simple way to keep track of animes and group them based on their own criteria.
 This enables translators to stay organized, productive, and focus on their work rather than being concerned over irrelevant issues.

 The following subsections below describes the various watchlist-relation operations.